mcgillies/metwoba/README.md

 ## Run Coefficient (RC)

 **RC** or the "run coefficient" is a key component in calculating METWOBA.
+The desire here is to add an "outcomeless" proponent of the statistic, to attempt to reward hard contact outs over bloop hits.
 It is derived using a Random Forest machine learning model that takes exit velocity and launch angle as inputs to predict changes in run expectancy.
 These predictions are rescaled as follows:

 - **For predictions less than zero**: A logistic function is applied to map the value to the range [0, 1].
 - **For predictions greater than zero**: An exponential transformation is used (`e^p + 1`) to ensure the value is greater than 1.

+## Use of Run Expectancy
+Baseball Savant's run expectancy is used to evaluate plays as we hope to reflect the value of timing and 'clutchness' in players.
+A three-run home run produces more value than a solo home run, and through using run expectancy we hope to account for this aspect of baseball.

 ## Final Computation